fsantanna/dceu/doc/manual.md

 expression of the given type and converts it to Ceu.
 The `:ceu` modifier assumes that the code is already a value in Ceu and does not convert it.

-The lack of a modifier assumes that the code is a C statement that does not evaluate to an expression.
+The `:pre` modifier or lack of modifier assumes that the code is a C statement that does not evaluate to an expression.
+With the `:pre` modifier, the statement is placed at the top of the [C output file](#TODO), such that it can include pre declarations.

 Native literals can evaluate Ceu variable identifiers using a dollar sign prefix (`$`) and a dot suffix (`.`) with one of the desired basic types: